Organization of the New York City Police Department: Emergency Service Unit

-The Emergency Service Unit is a component of the Special Operations Bureau of the New York City Police Department.
+The Emergency Service Unit is a component of the Special Operations Bureau of the NYPD.
 The Emergency Services Unit (ESU) provides specialized support and advanced equipment to other NYPD units; its members are cross-trained in multiple disciplines of tactical and rescue work- primarily traditional Special Weapons And Tactics (SWAT) duties, physical rescue including vehicle accident extrication, water rescue, structural collapse rescue, the safe handling and subduing of Emotionally Disturbed Persons (EDPs) that include suicidal jumpers on buildings and bridges, and perform basic mechanical & electrical skills that patrol officers are not equipped to handle.
 As part of its water rescue capability, its members are all rescue divers and it maintains a fleet of jet skis and motorized Zodiac inflatable boats strategically stationed around the city for deployment when needed.
 The ESU Canine Unit deploys patrol/apprehension and bloodhound dogs to perform searches for perpetrators and missing persons.

 Aviation Unit

 Founded in 1928, it claims the distinction of being the oldest police aviation unit in the world, but there is a competing claim from the London Metropolitan Police Service ("The Met").
-Based at Floyd Bennett Field in Brooklyn, the Aviation Unit responds to various emergencies and tasks, supporting other units of the N.Y.P.D.
+Based at Floyd Bennett Field in Brooklyn, the Aviation Unit responds to various emergencies and tasks, supporting other units of the NYPD.
 Among its capabilities are the deployment of divers for water rescues.
 From a standing start, the unit claims it can be anywhere in the five boroughs within 15 minutes, but this has been disputed and is dependent on weather conditions and air traffic congestion.

-Since 9/11 the department has undertaken a major overhaul of the Aviation Unit.
+Since the September 11 attacks, the NYPD has undertaken a major overhaul of the Aviation Unit.
 Equipped exclusively with Bell helicopters, it operates three Bell 412 helicopters, four Bell 429 helicopters, and one Bell 407 helicopter used for training.
 In 2011 the department said they had .50 caliber machine guns capable of shooting down light planes.

-The department also operated a Cessna 208 Caravan through a Preparedness Grant from FEMA, which is used for monitoring radiological material.
+The NYPD also operated a Cessna 208 Caravan through a Preparedness Grant from FEMA, which is used for monitoring radiological material.

 Famed US cyclist Mile-a-Minute Murphy claimed to be the first police officer able to fly a plane in the US (possibly the entire world) as of 1914 as a member of the NYPD.
 He envisioned the use of airplanes to fight crime around the same time, though the Aviation Unit came into being 11 years after Murphy retired.